-Medical Leave Act (FMLA).
+When an employee is injured on the job, the city would have three main legal concerns: workers' compensation, the Americans with Disabilities Act (ADA), and the Family Medical Leave Act (FMLA).
 First, if the employee qualifies for FMLA and has a serious medical condition that warrants time off, the city needs to give the individual these benefits.
-However, the city policy could require that FMLA and workers' compensation be taken concurrently.
-The next issue involves when the employee wants to return to work or is released by his doctor with some limitations.
+18 However, the city policy could require that FMLA and workers' compensation be taken concurrently.
+19 The next issue involves when the employee wants to return to work or is released by his doctor with some limitations.
 If the doctor's note indicates some limitations, the city must determine if the individual can perform the essential functions of the job.
-If the individual cannot perform the essential functions of the job, the city must then determine if there is a reasonable accommodation under the ADA that would enable the employee to perform her job without being an undue burden on the city.
-If the city decides that no reasonable accommodation can be provided and the individual must be let go, then the city needs to ensure that it has appropriate documentation of this fact since the individual could have a claim under workers' compensation or under the ADA.
+If the individual cannot perform the essential functions of the job, the city must then determine if there is a reasonable accommodation under the ADA that would enable the employee to perform her job without being an undue burden on the city.20 If the city decides that no reasonable accommodation can be provided and the individual must be let go, then the city needs to ensure that it has appropriate documentation of this fact since the individual could have a claim under workers' compensation or under the ADA.
 For more information see the FMLA and ADA sections of this manual.
+Rights under the ADA, FMLA, and state workers compensation law could be a factor in litigation if an employee is terminated after exercising these rights.
+This type of disciplinary action should be discussed with local counsel before taking place.